PhysicalTherapy.com Phone: 866-782-6258

 Mary R. Daulong, PT, CHC, CHP

-Mary Daulong, PT, CHC, CHP has a very diverse practice background which includes private practice ownership, corporate managed services and hospital based practice exceeding four decades.
-Her consulting company was established in 1985 and has been, for the past ten years, 100% dedicated to working with healthcare professionals in the areas of federal and state compliance, practice and business office operations, payment and coverage policy including billing, coding and documentation.
-Her company also provides rehabilitation specific compliance policy and procedure manual production and provider enrollment services.
+Mary Daulong, PT, CHC, CHP, is a physical therapist and is also certified in Healthcare Compliance by the Health Care Compliance Certification Board and the HIPAA Academy.
+Her consulting company, Business & Clinical Management Services, Inc., was established in 1985 and has been, for the past dozen years, 100% dedicated to working with rehab professionals in the areas of federal and state compliance, provider enrollment, practice and business office audits/surveys, payment policy: billing, coding, documentation, and compliance policy and procedure manual production.

 Related Courses